Coprosma, Mirror Plant: Planting and Cultivation

 Diseases and potential pests

-The Coprosma is a hardy plant.
-It may occasionally suffer from scale insect attacks, particularly when grown in a greenhouse: spray rapeseed oil to suffocate the pests.
+The Coprosma is hardy.
+It may occasionally suffer from scale insect attacks, especially when grown in a greenhouse: spray rapeseed oil to suffocate the pests.

-You can propagate Coprosma by semi-hardwood stem cuttings in summer.
+You can propagate the Coprosma by taking semi-woody stem cuttings in summer.

 • Remove the lower leaves, keeping only those at the top

-• Plant the cuttings in a bucket, in a moist mixture of river sand and compost
+• Plant the cuttings in a bucket, using a moist mixture of river sand and compost

-• Keep covered until rooting, then protect from frost all winter
+• Keep them covered until rooting occurs, then protect them from frost throughout the winter

 • Transplant the cuttings into the ground or into pots in spring

-Coprosmas are perfect for adding a permanent splash of colour, more or less vibrant depending on the cultivar, to any planting scheme.
-With their glossy, ever-changing foliage, they play wonderfully with light, brightening up dull areas of the garden throughout the seasons.
-They are invaluable in coastal gardens.
+Coprosmas are perfect for adding a permanent splash of colour, more or less flashy depending on the cultivar, to any composition.
+With their glossy and ever-changing foliage, they play wonderfully with light, brightening up dull areas of the garden throughout the seasons.
+They are invaluable in a coastal garden.

-In the border of a lush flowerbed, the shorter varieties will find their place alongside a mix of vividly coloured perennials: Rudbeckia, Echinacea, Salvia greggii ‘Mirage Burgundy’, phormiums, daylilies or dahlias, all punctuated with stipas for a delicate, wild touch.
-The small blue flowers of sages will make excellent companions.
+At the edge of a lush flower bed, the shorter varieties will find their place alongside a mix of vividly coloured perennials: Rudbeckia, Echinacea, Salvia greggii ‘Mirage Burgundy’, phormiums, daylilies, or dahlias, all punctuated with stipas for a delicate and wild touch.
+The small blue flowers of the sages will make excellent companions.

-Specimens with striking habits, such as ‘Fire Burst’, can be planted in a bed of compact bushes featuring green foliage (Lonicera nitida), golden hues (golden oregano, Chamaecyparis obtusa ‘Kamarachiba’, Berberis thunbergii ‘Aurea Nana’, Mexican orange blossom), or purple tones like those of Berberis.
+Remarkable specimens like ‘Fire Burst’ can be planted in a bed of compact bushes composed of green-foliaged plants (Lonicera nitida), golden (golden oregano, Chamaecyparis obtusa ‘Kamarachiba’, Berberis thunbergii ‘Aurea Nana’, Mexican Orange Blossom), or purple like that of the Berberis.

-They can be paired with any type of bush in low hedges.
-In autumn, their colourful foliage will harmonise beautifully with smoke bushes or Sacred Bamboo, Japanese maples and spindle trees in mahogany hues.
-They also pair effortlessly with other acidophilous plants such as Cercidiphyllum japonicum (Katsura tree).
+They can blend into low hedges with any type of bush.
+In autumn, their colourful foliage will harmonise beautifully with smoke bushes or Sacred Bamboo, Japanese maples, and spindle trees with mahogany hues.
+They easily accompany other acidophilous plants like the Cercidiphyllum japonicum (Katsura Tree).

 Coprosma ‘First Burst’ (© Leonora Enking), Choisya ternata ‘White Dazzler’, Berberis thunbergii ‘Admiration cov’, and Chamaecyparis obtusa ‘Karamachiba’